 My Café Isn’t Showing on Google Maps?
-7 Fixes Australian Venues Can Try Today
+7 Reasons Why – and What to Fix

-Someone searches “café near me” on their phone.
+Someone searches “café near me” on Google Maps on their phone.

 Your café is 200 metres away.